 The Co-operative Education option offers students in the Computer Information Systems program the opportunity to obtain paid, career-related work experience in their field of study during their education at UFV.
 After completing their first year of study, Co-op students alternate between semesters of full-time study and full-time paid employment.
 See the Co-operative Education website for further details.

 Rapid change and the increased use of outsourcing have made the IT workplace a very volatile one over the last few years.
-The CIS department meets twice a year with an external advisory committee to track and predict change, and to keep our programs relevant to current and future organizational needs.
+The School of Computing meets twice a year with an external advisory committee to track and predict change, and to keep our programs relevant to current and future organizational needs.
 Our diverse committee is peopled by members of industry and the public sector whose knowledge and experience is pertinent, timely and crucial to our decision-making processes.

 Careers for information technology professionals fall into several categories, including but not limited to: